 This school is normally done in-person over 3.5 days.
-We are in the process of converting it to an online format that will take place twice a week for two hours each over the course of six weeks, as follows:
+We have converted it to an online format that will take place twice a week for two hours each over the course of six weeks, as follows:

 The school seeks to educate participants in some tools and techniques used in high-performance computing and scientific computation.
 Topics will include general parallel computing, Dask, Machine Learning by example, OpenMP, GPGPU, and Message Passing Interface (MPI).